pakt-digital/FocusPointBundle/README.md

 ```

 ### Field type
-Add the field to your form and add the class `js-focus-picker`, e.g. in EasyAdmin
+Add `ImageFocusType` to your form and add the css class `js-focus-picker`, e.g. in EasyAdmin
 ```yaml
 Page:
     class: App\Entity\Page